nycmeshnet/docs/content/overview/install-example.md

 Some node locations are ideally suited to provide neighboring residents access to NYC Mesh, either due to the characteristics of their building or simply their geographical location.
 For instance, especially tall buildings provide ample opportunity to extend the range of the network simply due to the fact that their height lets us reach over obstacles.
 In these cases, the Install Team may opt to deploy an omni-directional antenna in combination with a point-to-point directional antenna in order to strategize for the future expansion of the mesh in the new node's neighborhood.

 Such a configuration may require additional up-front planning in order to accomodate longer cables, cable passes into more than one apartment, multiple antenna alignments and mounts, and more.
-For example, Figure 9 shows a variation on the simple configuration described above in which a multiple apartments in the same building are connected to NYC Mesh and two outdoor routers are installed instead of one in order to increase the density of the mesh in the neighborhood.
+For example, Figure 9 shows a variation on the simple configuration described above in which multiple apartments in the same building are connected to NYC Mesh and two outdoor routers are installed instead of one in order to increase the density of the mesh in the neighborhood.

 {{< figure src="/img/typicalInstall/diagram_lbeOmni_textside.jpg" alt="" caption="Figure 9: Example multi-router installation with omni-directional and directional (point-to-point) upstream links offering NYC Mesh connectivity to multiple apartments in the same building." >}}

-Figures 10, 11, and 12 show photographs of the rooftop installation diagramed in Figure 9 in which the new node has both an omni-directional router (specifically, a [MicroTik OmniTik 5 PoE AC]({{< relref "hardware/mikrotikomnitik5ac" >}}) and a directional router (a [Ubiquiti LiteBeam AC]({{< relref "hardware/litebeamac" >}}) installed.
+Figures 10, 11, and 12 show photographs of the rooftop installation diagramed in Figure 9 in which the new node has both an omni-directional router (specifically, a [MicroTik OmniTik 5 PoE AC]({{< relref "hardware/mikrotikomnitik5ac" >}})) and a directional router (a [Ubiquiti LiteBeam AC]({{< relref "hardware/litebeamac" >}})) installed.

 * {{< figure src="/img/typicalInstall/lbe+Omni.jpg" alt="" caption="Figure 10: Photograph of a rooftop bearing both an omni-directional and a directional router antenna." >}}
 * {{< figure src="/img/typicalInstall/lbe+OmniPipe.jpg" alt="" caption="Figure 11: Photograph of a rooftop bearing both an omni-directional and a directional router antenna." >}}